nclarius/KWin-window-positioning-scripts/step-regrid/README.md

   - windows in the middle: move right
 - analogous for leftwards/upwards/downwards.

-Whether to resize only the active window, all visible or all present windows, as well as the step sizes and the keyboard shortcuts are configurable.
+Whether to resize only the active window or all present windows, as well as the step sizes and the keyboard shortcuts are configurable.

 ![screenshot](img/screenshot.gif)